 Pilot programs targeted at a small percentage of your customers or website visitors usually don't yield great results.
 The simple reason, as in the case of converting window-shoppers into actual shoppers, is that a referral program is a number game.
 It requires a strong funnel: If you don't put enough names into the top of that funnel, nothing will come out the bottom.

-Furthermore, unless you're already running a comprehensive loyalty program and have advanced social tracking another advocate marketing technology, it's hard to know who your biggest advocates are.
+Furthermore, unless you're already running a comprehensive loyalty program and have advanced social tracking or another advocate marketing technology, it's hard to know who your biggest advocates are.
 Even when you do have the technology, you'll undoubtedly come across shoppers who defy your assumptions.
 Some loyalty members won't go crazy for referrals, whereas some casual browsers will jump on the chance to get a referral incentive.
-Which is why you should make your referral program accessible to anyone who visits your site.
+Which is why you should make your refer-a-friend program accessible to anyone who visits your site.

 You have to run a referral marketing program at scale.
 You have to approach everyone through all the available channels.
 Higher visibility for your referral program is directly proportional to greater conversion possibilities.

-Mistake No. 3: Not Promoting Your Program
+Mistake No. 3: Not Promoting Your Refer-a-Friend Program

 Although a whole lot of word-of-mouth marketing is organic, you can't just "set it and forget it" in the case of a referral program.
 Make sure that it's highly visible on your homepage, and mention it in emails and social posts.